Our Earth Day, Every Day sessions have been going strong on Monday evenings!

 RES Class with Master Gardeners

-2022 is here with new opportunities – and I wanted to reach out to be sure you have a chance to take advantage of this year’s Rutgers Environmental Stewards Class.
+Check out the Rutgers Environmental Stewards Class.
 The program continues to evolve and grow and I hope you’ll be able to join us this year.

 The Rutgers Environmental Steward program is for anyone who wants to learn about the science behind important environmental issues affecting New Jersey.
 Stewards then give back to their own communities by helping to tackle local environmental problems.
 If you have a passion for the environment, a desire to learn and a willingness to volunteer, then this program is for you!
 Click here to read more and register.